RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   every plugin.
 This action creates a separate window that only contains the plugin and can be moved to a different place of the screen or to a different monitor.
-* Add translations for Simplified Chinese.
+* Add translation for Simplified Chinese.

 #### Editor